-Pregnant students are covered under Title IX regulations and shall be allowed to take time off school for pregnancy, childbirth, miscarriage, or related pregnancy conditions for as long as the physician states it is medically necessary.
+Pregnant students are covered under Title IX regulations and shall be allowed to take time off school for pregnancy, childbirth, miscarriage, false pregnancy, termination of pregnancy, other related pregnancy conditions, or recovery therefrom for as long as the physician states it is medically necessary.
 If the LOA would extend beyond the initial 60 calendar days, the student shall be granted an extended LOA.
 Extended leaves for medically related conditions may be treated differently and may require a refund calculation for purposes of Title IV financial aid.
-Therefore, before starting an LOA, a student who is receiving Title IV federal financial aid (i.e., Pell Grant or Direct Loan) should consult with the Financial Aid staff to determine the effect that failure to return from an approved LOA may have on the student's loan repayment terms including the expiration of the student's grace period.
+Therefore, before starting an LOA, a student who is receiving Title IV federal financial aid (i.e., Pell Grant or Direct Loan) should consult with the Financial Aid Office to determine the effect that failure to return from an approved LOA may have on the student's loan repayment terms including the expiration of the student's grace period.